danenciso/OpenDSLPR/README.md

 A new controller module is introduced.
 The controller authenticates the clients & servers and is supposed to manage the overall client/server network.\
 The code uses zmq PUSH-PULL communication pattern for data transfer and zmq ROUTER-REP and REQ-REP patterns for control and command.\
 Designed to be scalable and introduces commands and error codes.\
-A *ClientConnectionRule* is introduced that can be used to dynamically control which clients are connected to which servers.
-The module can be easily expanded to add new rules./
+A *ClientConnectionRule* feature is introduced that can be used to dynamically control which clients are connected to which servers.
+The module can be easily expanded to add new rules.\
 Testing is done to a good extent.

 ## Terminology